philburrrt/hyperfy-ai-helper/README.md

-# Hyperfy AI Skybox App
+# Hyperfy AI Helper App

 Define the bot's persona, and talk to it about anything.
 Requires an openai api key.